How to Prepare Year-End Accounts

 -

 Tax Calculations and Returns.
-A brief review of what may be required from a tax perspective and records and calculations which should be kept.
+A brief review of what may be required from a tax perspective, and the records and calculations which should be kept.

 -